 Taxes in Kazakhstan

-Employment income is taxed at a flat rate of 10 percent in Kazakhstan.
-Tax residents, those who spend 183 days in Kazakhstan for a consecutive 12-month period, are subject to personal tax on their worldwide income, while non-residents are taxed only on their income generated in Kazakhstan.
+Employment income is taxed at a flat rate of 10 percent.
+If you spend 183 days in Kazakhstan within a rolling 12-month period, you’ll be considered a tax resident and taxed on your worldwide income.
+Non-residents are taxed only on income earned within Kazakhstan.

 Expat Health Insurance